growilabs/growi-docs/docs/en/admin-guide/management-cookbook/slack-integration.md

 ### 1. GROWI bots

-GROWI bots are a Slack App developed by the GROWI development team.
+GROWI bots are Slack Apps developed by the GROWI development team.
 By installing it in Slack workspaces, you can not only receive notifications from GROWI, but also execute full-text searches from chats, summarize conversations, and use various other functions.

 #### Official bot 【Recommended】